cswpy/digital-garden/_notes/Public/Query Cost Estimation Example.md

 J --> P["Projection (sname)"]
 ```

 Now we consider the situation where instead of Nested Loop Join, we use Sort Merge Join as the algorithm.
+We can recall that for a K-way Merge Sort, we first utilize $B$ pages to produce runs with length $N/B$ in the first streaming pass.
+Then we require $\lceil\log_{B-1}(N/B)\rceil$ merge passes to merge the data.
+For the left relation `S`, we need